 The music dream ended abruptly as often happens in the music industry.
 Then I really wasn’t happy.
 After a week of it ending, I had a job in a call centre selling baby accessories.
 A few months later and I was suffering from anxiety and depression and really hit the ground.
 I stepped up my meditation practice a few notches desperate to feel better.
 I meditated every day.
 This woke up my curious 12-year-old self again and the question of ‘how do I know I am me’ became ‘how can I be at peace?’.
 Eventually I moved through the depression and my anxiety softened greatly.
 There was no magic fix, moment of awakening but rather a gradually letting life be with a deeper kindness towards myself.
 A sense of being enough.

 In 2010, I decided to begin teaching what I had discovered.
 Over the years my teaching and practice has grown and evolved, as it should.
 I’m always learning, always a student.
-Currently, I’m returning to more my more traditional roots in the yogic traditions, Buddhism and I’m also learning to trust my own wisdom a little more and teaching from that place.
-There’s more Andyism in what I teach now.
-I’m currently developing my meditation in schools work (very slowly) and am working on a new audio course called “Doorways to being: a heartful path of mystery and wonder”.
+I’m currently developing my meditation in schools work (very slowly) and am working on a new audio course called ‘Doorways to being: a path of mystery and wonder’.
 This course reflects where my practice and teaching has moved to over the last 3 years or so.
 I’ve truly lived this course as I’ve written it and it’s been changed and has been chipped away at as the world has changed too.
 It’s changed direction greatly since I started it in 2018.
-I’m so very excited to release it on Insight Timer in mid 2021 (if I can get all the music written in time).
+I’m so very excited to release it on Insight Timer in mid 2021.

 While I have trained with some established organisations I don’t associate my teaching with any of them.
 My teaching comes from my personal meditation practice and many spiritual other traditions, religions and therapeutic practices.
 What I teach is completely secular.